wangyu09/exkaldi/README.md

 `useUtt`   _when file is a wave file, you can name its utterance id, default = "MAIN"_
 `useSuffix`   _when file is a scp file but withou 'scp' suffix, you can declare its file suffix, default = None_
 `config`   _another configure setting method_
-`asFile`   _if True or file name, save result as file and return file path, or return KaldiArk, default = False_
+`outFile`   _if it is a file name, save result as file and return file path, or return KaldiArk, default = False_

 ### use_cmvn(feat,_**other parameters_)

 < function description >

 Apply CMVN to feature.
-Return KaldiArk object or file path if <asFile> is True.
+Return KaldiArk object or file path if < outFile > is not None.
 If < cmvnStatFile >  are None, first compute the CMVN state.
-But <utt2spkFile> and <spk2uttFile> are expected given at the same time if they were not None.
+But < utt2spkFile > and < spk2uttFile > are expected at the same time if they were not None.

 < Parameters >